SolbiatiAlessandro/kaggle-pets/models/KNN/README.md

 - Leave-one-out (split in len(train) groups) : sklearn.model_selection.LeaveOneOut

 all this above methods are rowwise random splits, **we could also split data based on pet id**, this is a bit more complicated but we can comeback later on this if we find problem in validation.

+NOTE on how to run code coverage:
+====

+pytest and coverage is installed and correctly set up to run coverage you can use the command

+pytest --cov=./tests --cov-report html open htmlcov/index.html